 The Charge Up Michigan program will create an electric vehicle charging infrastructure across Michigan to allow for worry-free electric vehicle travel throughout Michigan.
-This is a partnership between the State, utilities, and site hosts to install and maintain electric vehicle charging stations at various nodes across the state.
-Awards will be made on a first come first served basis until all nodes have chargers or until funding is depleted.
+This is a partnership between the State, utilities, and site hosts to install and maintain electric vehicle charging stations at various locations across the state.
+Awards will be made on a first come first served basis until funding is depleted.

-In the fourth quarter of 2024, EGLE approved 3 additional charging stations housing 6 DCFC outlets.
-These sites are scattered across the state along main highway corridors.
+In the third quarter of 2025, EGLE approved 4 additional charging stations housing 4 DCFC outlets.
+The project sites are spread throughout the state to support long-distance travel, including various urban areas.
 Data for existing DCFCs provided by Consumers Energy and DTE (the main utilities powering the charging stations) demonstrates that from January through September 2024 these stations used 3,308,988 kWh of electricity, saved 98,190 gallons of gas, and diverted 960 tons of greenhouse gas emissions.
 Further, an emissions calculator was designed using this data as well as data from the Environmental Protection Agency to predict the annual air quality benefits for one DCFC station, and the results are summarized in Table 1.